Sony ESPN

-Sony ESPN was an Indian pay television sports channel which was a joint venture between ESPN Inc. and Sony Pictures Networks India.
+Sony ESPN was an Indian pay television sports channel which was a joint venture between ESPN and Sony Pictures Networks.
 The channel targeted the Indian subcontinent including India, Nepal, Bangladesh and Sri Lanka.
-It was part of the Sony Pictures Sports Network group.
+It was part of the Sony Sports Network group.

 History

 The channel launched on 8 April 2015 as Sony Kix, coinciding with the 2015 Indian Premier League.

 In October 2015, Multi Screen Media announced a partnership with ESPN International, which would include the rebranding of Sony Kix as Sony ESPN, and collaboration on digital properties (including partnerships with properties such as ESPNcricinfo).
 The venture returned the ESPN brand to Indian television for the first time since Star India rebranded its ESPN Star Sports channels as Star Sports in 2013.
-The relaunch occurred on 17 January 2016 in standard and high-definition, coinciding with the 2016 Australian Open.
+After 9 months, the channel changed its name to Sony ESPN on 15 January 2018 on the same day when the high-definition version of this channel was launched coinciding with the 2018 Australian Open.

-On 18 July 2017, the channel became part of Sony Pictures Sports Network following SPN's acquisition of TEN Sports.
+On 18 July 2017, the channel became part of Sony Sports Network following SPN's acquisition of TEN Sports.

 The channel was shut down on 30 March 2020.
+It has been replaced By Sony Ten 4 and Sony Ten 4 HD.